YuriMelloFiles/YuriMelloFiles/README.md

 - 🧍‍♂️🧍‍♂️🧍‍♂️ I’m looking to collaborate on data science projects.
 - 📫 Check out my linkedin, you'll have the opportunity to know me better.
 - ⚡ Fun fact: I'm very anxious to learn new things about programming.
-- 📖 Currently, I'm focusing on increase my skills on front-end.
+- 📖 Currently, I'm focusing on increase my skills on Machine Learning.
 Have a very good and solid base is my target.

 <div>